 “(Stoop) if you are abcedminded, to this claybook, what curios of sings (please stoop), in this allaphbed!
 Can you rede (since We and Thou had it out already) its world?”

 If you just read those sentences three or four times, and you still have no idea what it says, and you just went back to read them again, because you want to be a have that “gets it”, you’re not alone.
-If these passages were merely anecdotal evidence of the difficulty involved in reading Finnegans Wake, that would be one thing, but these difficulties litter just about every sentence of every paragraph of the book, as evidenced by the assistance the site Finwake.com has provided readers to guide them through the book.
+If these passages were merely anecdotal evidence of the difficulty involved in reading Finnegans Wake, that would be one thing, but these difficulties litter just about every sentence of every paragraph of the book, as evidenced by the exhaustive assistance provided at the site Finwake.com for readers that have no idea what this writer is writing about.

 “What is really imaginative is the contrary to what is concise and clear.” —James Joyce